bhuffy/100-days-of-code/log.md

 **Today's Progress**: Learned HTML & CSS from Jon Duckett's book, started Portfolio Page.

-**Thoughts** I read through some more of the HTML & CSS book, but I also started the page the last 10 minutes because I figure I need to work or else I'll start forgetting some things.
+**Thoughts**: I read through some more of the HTML & CSS book, but I also started the page the last 10 minutes because I figure I need to work or else I'll start forgetting some things.
 I learned a lot more about the structure of HTML and links today, including how I might organize a site map, which is useful for a portfolio page.
 Tomorrow I'll probably start splitting 50/50 with coding and the book.

 **Link(s) to work**: [Personal Portfolio Page] (http://codepen.io/bhuffy/full/WRxqyw/)